-Currently, there are no penalties for using someone else's teacher's or administrator's certificate as one's own or for using fraudulently obtained, altered, or forged credentials.
+Currently, there are no penalties for using someone else's credentials as one's own or for using fraudulently obtained, altered, or forged credentials.
 Legislation has been introduced to address this so as to provide another safeguard against unsavory individuals finding their way into the state's classrooms.